us-spd/Swine-Pathogen-Analysis-Resource/README.md

 Comparable annotation pipelines consist of using BLAST to identify highly similar parent sequences.
 Following pairwise alignment, annotations from the parent sequence/s are transfered to the query.
 By comparison, these methods are generally faster and sufficiently accurate when a large reference database is available.
 In the absence of  similar comparison sequences, HMM profile alignment is a good alternative to pairwise alignment that pools available information to maximize alignment accuracy.

-An additional SPAR script assigns Restriction Fragment Length Polymorphism (RFLP) patterns to classify type 2 Porcine reproductive and respiratory syndrome virus (PRRSV).
+An additional SPAR script assigns restriction fragment length polymorphism (RFLP) patterns to classify type 2 Porcine reproductive and respiratory syndrome virus (PRRSV).
 RFLP assignment is flexible; HMM profile alignment is used to compensate for indels in the query sequence that would impede pattern determination.
 No other comparable public resource is known.

 ## Setup